The-AVR/AVR-2022/content/en/software/gui/_index.md

 ![MQTT Debugger Tab](2022-06-18-13-03-59.png)

-This tab is a debugging tool that shows all MQTT messages that are passing through the VRC software, along with giving you the ability to manually send messages.
+This tab is a debugging tool that shows all MQTT messages that are passing through the AVR software, along with giving you the ability to manually send messages.

 In the top half of the tab is the message viewer.
 On the left side